 The importance of CPR can scarcely be overstated.
-But cardiopulmonary resuscitation is only effective when significant portions of the population are able to administer it at a moment’s notice.
-We can’t simply rely on doctors, paramedics, and other emergency responders to master CPR techniques because, in most cases, it will be up to people like you to take action in an emergency while waiting for those professionals to arrive.
+However, cardiopulmonary resuscitation is only effective when significant portions of the population are able to administer it at a moment’s notice.
+We can’t simply rely on doctors, paramedics, and other emergency responders to administer immediate CPR.
+In most cases, it will be up to people like you to take action in an emergency while waiting for those medical professionals to arrive.

-There are several good reasons why you should learn CPR, the most important of which is the fact that it may someday be you who saves a life.
+There are several good reasons why you should learn CPR, the most important of which is that someday it might be you who saves a life.

 1. CPR Can Save a Cardiac Arrest Victim’s Life

 CPR is designed to keep oxygenated blood flowing to the heart and brain when sudden cardiac arrest (SCA) occurs.
-Because the heart can’t pump blood, tissue and organ death can occur in minutes without external assistance.
+If the heart can’t pump blood, tissue and organ death can occur within minutes if there is no external assistance.

 You may think it’s unlikely that you’ll ever be required to act in such an emergency.
 But cardiac arrest can occur at any time; in fact, it’s the #1 killer worldwide.
-Most SCA incidences (69.5%) occur in the home.
-Another 18.8% occur in public.
+Most SCA incidences (69.5%) occur in the home, and another 18.8% occur in public.

 As many as 475,000 Americans die from this condition in a single year, and the American Heart Association notes that SCA claims more lives worldwide than cancers, auto accidents, influenza, HIV, firearms, and house fires combined.